scholzj/kafka-enablement-2020/kafka-architecture/README.md

 ### Broker crash

 * Kill one of the brokers
-* Show again the topic description with the leaders which changed and new ISR
+* Look again at the topic description with the leaders which changed and new ISR

 ```
 ./kafka-2.5.0/bin/kafka-topics.sh --bootstrap-server localhost:9092 --describe --topic demo